grafana/loki/docs/sources/operations/zone-ingesters.md

     If you're not using jsonnet, this is the step where you would also set the annotation `rollout-max-unavailable` to some value that is less than or equal to the number of replicas each StatefulSet is running.

-1. enable zone awareness on the write path by setting `multi_zone_ingester_replication_write_path_enabled: true`, this causes distributors and rulers to reshuffle series to distributors in each zone, be sure to check that all the distributors and rulers have restarted properly.
+1. Enable zone awareness on the write path by setting `multi_zone_ingester_replication_write_path_enabled: true`, this causes distributors and rulers to reshuffle series to distributors in each zone.
+Be sure to check that all the distributors and rulers have restarted properly.

     If you're not using jsonnet, enable zone awareness on the write path by setting `distributor.zone-awareness-enabled` to true for distributors and rulers.

-1. Wait for `query_ingesters_within` configured hours.(default is 3h).
+1. Wait for `query_ingesters_within` configured hours.
+The default is `3h`.
 This ensures that no data will be missing if we query a new ingester.
 However, because we cut chunks at least every 30m due to `chunk_idle_period` we can likely reduce this amount of time.

 1. Check that rule evaluations are still correct on the migration, look for increases in the rate for metrics with names with the following suffixes: